alvaromago/alvaromago/README.md

 - 🔥 Languages I Can Use = {Java, HTML, CSS, SQL}
 - 🧠 Languages I'm Learning = {Java, JavaScript & SQL}
-- 📚 I will also study C++ & Python
+- 📚 I will also study C# & Python
 - 📫 You can reach me at: aalvaromago@gmail.com
 - ⚡ Fun fact: I love motorsport 🏎️💨